 16. Re: kids with behaviour problems, IMO it is a mistake if experts/therapists focus solely on teaching parents discipline techniques or how to be more sensitive.
 It is right to try to help parents in these ways, but if you ignore stress you’re going to waste a lot of time.
 In fact, the most important kind of parental “sensitivity” may well be understanding their child’s and their own stressors.

-19. I’ve always believed that the foundation of good parenting is good relationships, but now I would add another foundation: informed stress awareness and management.
+19. I’ve always believed that the foundation of good parenting is good relationships.
+Now, however, I would also add another foundation: informed stress awareness and management.

 20. Pretty much any intervention we use to improve people’s mental health will be more effective if it includes understanding and addressing the person’s excess stress.

 21. Resilience fluctuates.
 It’s about resources and stress.
-People who are seen as consistently resilient have good resources (relationships, social support etc.) for managing and recovering from stress.
+Consistently resilient people have good resources (relationships, social support etc.) for managing and recovering from stress.

 Phenomena That Self-Reg Helps Explain

 24. Why it’s so important to do things you love.
 Doing things that “bring you joy,” isn’t self-centred indulgence.
-It’s a necessary part of stress recovery and maintaining mental and emotional wellness.
+It’s a necessary part of stress recovery and maintaining mental and emotional wellness (and it’s based in science!).